-1.3 Keys and University Card
+1.4 Keys and University Card

 On arrival at Selwyn, you will be issued with your room key.
 This will also give you access to various gates and common areas around the College, such as the front gate, the pedestrian gates to Ann's Court and the Ramsay Murray Gate, Cripps Court, the Library, the Gym, and the JCR or MCR as appropriate.

 Those living out of College will be issued with a Late Key which will give access to the same gates and common areas.
 Full details are contained in a letter from the Head Porter that you will receive with your welcome pack.
 It is important, both for your own security and that of the College, that you keep your key safe.
 Charges will be levied to cover the cost of replacement.
 These will not be reimbursed if the key is returned after the cost of replacement has been incurred.
-(See also 5.1.)

 All members of the University are issued with a University card.
 This will be provided to you upon arrival at the Porters' Lodge.
-You must ensure that your card is electronically scanned by the Porters to book you in and out of residence.
+You must ensure that your card is electronically scanned by the Porters to book you in and out of residence at the start and end of each term.
 It is extremely important that your University card is presented when checking in and out of your room as this determines the room rent charge on your College bill.

-Your University card also provides you with electronic access to Cripps Court as an alternative to traditional keys.
+Your University card also provides you with electronic access to Cripps Court as an alternative to traditional keys, and to the Bartlam Library and Quarry Whitehouse Auditorium.